Dancing at Hoppin’ John

 11:30am – Clogging Workshop with the Green Grass Cloggers

-Everyone gets the chance to square dance this year, even if their bedtime is before 8pm!
+Everyone gets the chance to square dance, even if your bedtime is before 8pm!
 Join in this family dance for all ages.
-Our family band rendition of the Hoppin’ Johnnies plays the tunes with Kyle Johnston to teach the steps, providing instruction for each dance beforehand and calling easy-to-follow squares.
-The family dance is followed by the ever-popular cake walk!
+Our family band rendition of the Hoppin’ Johnnies plays the tunes, while a caller teaches the steps, providing instruction for easy-to-follow squares.
+The workshop and dance is followed by the ever-popular cake walk!